how to embed google maps

 Lack Iron: The Enemy Leading to Iron Deficiency Anemia

-Russian Iron deficiency is a condition in which the level of iron in the body decreases, leading to insufficient amounts for normal hemoglobin synthesis.
+[Russian translation] Iron deficiency is a condition in which the level of iron in the body decreases, leading to insufficient amounts for normal hemoglobin synthesis.
 Although iron deficiency itself is not anemia, it can cause various unpleasant symptoms such as weakness, fatigue, and cognitive decline.
 If iron deficiency progresses, it can lead to the development of iron deficiency anemia, which poses a serious health risk.
-Iron deficiency anemia can develop not only due to a lack of iron but also...
+Iron deficiency anemia can develop not only due to a lack of...

 Read More